 Table names are case sensitive.
 If you change case of a table name, the fields may be logged again.

-With plugin version 4.4 you can use * on the end of the name to match all names starting with same text.
+With plugin version 4.4 or later you can use * on the end of the name to match all names starting with same text.

 Indexes in the AuditLog table help to speedup the queries internally made by plugin.
 Especially indexes for the fields FieldHash, FieldName, RecordID and TableName.

 Version 8.5 can use either FieldName or FieldID in AuditLog table to identify the field.
 For the value we prefer to use FieldHash, but if you have no such field, we use FieldValue.
 AuditLog field list is now queried via SQL instead of using a layout.
 So with version 8.5 the AuditLog layout is optional.